Tcheu/craftcms-httprequest/README.md

 - url: Complete URL to which you want to send the request
 - params: Hash containing the parameters names and values
 - fromCache: Boolean to specify if the response should be fetch from cache.
 True by default.
+- additionalOptions: Optional array containing options to further modify the request.
+Currently only supports the addition of custom headers.

 Example: